goFrendiAsgard/GoIgniter/README.md

 # GoIgniter

-An attempt to extends CodeIgniter3 without making it too funky.
+An attempt to extend CodeIgniter3 without making it too funky.
 You can play around with it before CodeIgniter4 is ready, and you can still play around with it after CodeIgniter4 is ready.
 By using GoIgniter, you can do cool stuff without breaking your current working code.

 Every code works in CodeIgniter3 will also works in GoIgniter.